 A numerical system of weighting semester grades will be used for determining rank in class and grade point average.
+This applies to all students, regardless of their time in Banquete.
 Honors courses reflected by the suffix "Q" on the transcript will be weighted a plus ten points per semester course.
 AP courses reflected by the suffix "P" on the transcript will be weighted a plus twenty points per semester course.
 Dual credit courses reflected by the suffix "D" on the transcript will be weighted a plus twenty points per semester course.